European Digital Rights: History

 European Digital Rights (EDRi) is a not-for-profit association registered in Belgium.

 EDRi was founded in June 2002 in Berlin by ten non-profits from seven countries, as a result of a growing awareness of the importance of European policymaking in the digital environment.
 The group was created in response to some of the earliest challenges in this policy area.
 Its founding board members were Maurice Wessling from Bits of Freedom, Andy Müller-Maguhn from the Chaos Computer Club and Meryem Marzouki from Imaginons un Réseau Internet Solidaire.
 Since inception, EDRi has grown significantly.

 In October 2014, 34 privacy and civil rights organisations from 19 different countries in Europe had EDRi membership, and the organisation continued to grow.
 The need for cooperation among digital rights organisations active in Europe was increasing as more regulation regarding the Internet, copyright and privacy is proposed by European institutions, or by international institutions with strong effect in Europe.

-In March 2021, EDRi is made of 44 NGOs, as well as experts, advocates and academics from all across Europe.
+In March 2021, EDRi comprised 44 NGOs, as well as experts, advocates and academics from all across Europe.

-The current President of the Board of EDRi is Anna Fielder, Vice President is Thomas Lohninger.